JaredLBailey/JaredLBailey.github.io/_posts/2023-04-06-Finding-Largest-Divisor-With-Python.md

 ```

 <br/>
-In a few short lines of code I created a tool for finding prime numbers with surprising speed and perfect accuracy.
+In a few short lines of code I created a tool for finding the largest integer divisor of two whole numbers that operates with speed and accuracy.